Skip to main content

 When choosing a savings account, make sure you know about any savings account fees that could be triggered.
 Here are three to look out for:

-Savings withdrawal limit fee
+Savings account withdrawal limit fee

 In 2020, amid the pandemic, the Federal Reserve suspended Regulation D, which had limited transfers or withdrawals on savings accounts to six per month, according to Bankrate.
 While that means the federal government isn’t currently regulating the maximum number of withdrawals or transfers an account holder can make, individual banks may have their own rules and may impose a fee if you exceed their limits.